ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-03-04-what-challenges-do-software-development-companies-face-while-working-with-foreign-customers.md

 ![Difficulties mentioned by customers](/static/img/2015/03/image021.png)

-As for the tools that could help overcome these difficulties, the surveyed companies’ representatives noted the following (see the chart below):
+As for the tools that could help overcome these difficulties, the surveyed companies' representatives noted the following (see the chart below):

 ![How to overcome those difficulties](/static/img/2015/03/image023.png)